Rising Gamecocks junior finishes 27th in the 400m freestyle

-In his five previous seasons at the helm, Moody has overseen a successful stretch for the Carolina swimming and diving program.
-Last season the Gamecock women went 7-3, which was one of the best records in program history.
-The winning season gave Carolina back-to-back winning seasons for the first time since 1994-95.
+The Gamecock women went 7-3 during the 2011-12 season which was the best dual-meet record since 1997 and also gave Carolina back-to-back winning seasons for the first time since 1994-95.
 On the men's side, the Gamecocks went 5-4 to achieve back-to-back winning seasons for the first time since 1993-94.

-During the 2010-11 season, the Gamecock men equaled the school record for wins in a single season, finishing with a 10-1 dual-meet record.
+South Carolina's men tied a school record in 2010-11 for wins in a season with a 10-1 dual-meet record.
 The Carolina women also finished with a winning record for the first time since 2002, posting a 7-6 dual-meet mark.
-Along with the dual-meet success came postseason prowess as well - the Carolina men took seventh place at the 2011 SEC Championships, their best finish since Moody's arrival, and the Gamecock women finished in sixth place, their best showing since 2006.
+Along with the dual-meet success came postseason prowess as well -- the Carolina men took seventh place at the 2011 SEC Championships, their best finish since Moody's arrival, and the Gamecock women finished in sixth place, their best showing since 2006.